bluestarburst/ARWorld/README.md

 The link to the app on the Apple Appstore is [here](https://apps.apple.com/us/app/ourworlds/id1663719945)

 JPMorgan plz plz plz let me go to the Code For Good Hackathon!
-I worked really hard on all this stuff and I'm sure I can be a great asset to any team I am a part of.
+I worked really hard on all this stuff and I'm sure I will be a great teammate to everyone I work with.
 I will work hard to make sure I am useful to my teammates!

 # Todo
 1.) finish previews (add report feature)